 • Caring Indian Institute of Technology (BHU) college students and Israeli art group Extra Crunchy showed their support for PETA Youth by creating an eye-catching wall painting with the message “It’s cool to care, support animal rights.”

-• Members of PETA Youth, the cycle group Pattern Riders, and retail giant Decathlon Sports India took to the streets to encourage people to stop eating meat and other animal-based foods.
-As many as 80 cyclists rode more than 110 kilometres to promote PETA India’s free vegetarian/vegan starter kits and urge everyone to pledge to go vegan.
+• Members of PETA Youth, the cycle group Pattern Riders took to the streets to encourage people to stop eating meat and other animal-based foods.
+As many as 80 cyclists rode more than 110 kilometres to promote PETA India’s free vegetarian starter kits and urge everyone to pledge to go vegetarian.

 • On April Fools’ Day, a representative of PETA Youth asked students at KJ Somaiya Institute of Management Studies & Research in Mumbai to guess which of two dishes had been made with vegan chicken.
 (They both were, of course!)
 Students were excited to learn that many vegan meats taste so much like their counterparts.